abcwcm/GeartySchietinger/README.md

 The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO (GSE151652).

 For the single-cell data, some of the data can be downloaded from Box in the form of RDS (load into R via `in_data <- readRDS()`) or RDA objects (load into R via `load()`).
-The `data/` directory in the scRNA-seq section contains some text files that contain just the cell labels and the mouse labels for individual cells.
+The `data/` directory in the scRNA-seq directory contains some text files that contain just the cell labels and the mouse labels for individual cells.

 | File_name |	Robject_type	| Details |
 |--------------|-------------|------------|